310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Shinobu norsmile %}
-I always think this, but you truly do not have to be so reserved, Morisawa-dono.
+I always think this, but you truly do not have to be so reserved like we are strangers, Morisawa-dono.
 {% endbubble %}

 {% bubble Kanata smilesoft %}